Voivodic/ExSHalos/_sources/tutorials/halo_catalogues.rst

     # Load the linear matter power spectrum of the MDPL2 simulation
     k, P = np.loadtxt("MDPL2_z00_matterpower.dat", unpack=True)

 To fit the parameters used in the `ellipsoidal barrier <https://arxiv.org/abs/astro-ph/0105113>`_, we can provide a halo mass function.
-As an exemple here, we will use the *pyexshalos.theory* module to compute the Tinker's mass function.
+As an exemple here, we will use the ``pyexshalos.theory.Get_dndlnm`` function to compute the Tinker's mass function.
 However, note that any mass function can be used, even a non-smooth one from your favorite simulation.

 .. code-block:: python